opencollective/opencollective-rest/docs/transactions.md

 Create an Api Key and pass it in the URL parameters as `apiKey`.

-You can create new API Keys from the following page: https://opencollective.com/applications
+You can create new Personal token from the following page: `https://opencollective.com/{userSlug}/admin/for-developers`

 ### Tips